biadelmiro/UDACITY_intro_to_javascript_course/README.md

      myImage.style.marginLeft = "160px";
 });
 ```
 If you’re confused because nothing happened.
 Don’t worry.
 Click somewhere on the page.
+As you can see, an image was added to the page.
 ### Summary

 ## Data Types and Variables